 — News Associates (@NewsAssociates) February 16, 2021

 How do we support you with building your portfolio?

 We will work with you individually on the preparation of the best items to showcase your talents.

 News Associates lay great store in the idea that you can only learn how to become a journalist by actually being a journalist so there is ample opportunity to go out and find stories from day one.

 Trainees are encouraged to constantly have a story on the go as a portfolio with plenty of cuttings and variety not only boosts your NCTJ grades but it will impress an editor no end.

-We have had trainees tracking down news for papers and agencies; covering the world of sport for dailies and magazines and people reading the news on both tv and radio.
+We have had trainees tracking down news for papers and agencies; covering the world of sport for newspapers and magazines and people reading the news on both TV and radio.
 Variety is the spice of life and it is key to have a portfolio which proves this.

 In the first instance trainees are offered the chance to find work experience for themselves but we are always ready to place you somewhere using our industry contacts if you would prefer.

 All trainees also have the chance to write for our in-house local publications in London and Manchester.
 Find out more here.